centminmod/centminmod-abuseipdb-reporter/readme.md

 * `API_KEY = 'YOUR_API_KEY'` - Set `YOUR_API_KEY` to your AbuseIPDB API key
 * `JSON_LOG_FORMAT = False` - Set to `False` by default to save `DEBUG = True` debug log to specified `DEFAULT_LOG_FILE = '/var/log/abuseipdb-reporter-debug.log'`.
 When set to `True` will save in JSON format to specified `DEFAULT_JSONLOG_FILE = '/var/log/abuseipdb-reporter-debug-json.log'` log file instead.
 The JSON log format makes parsing and filtering the debug log easier [JSON format demo](#json-log-format) and [CSF Cluster JSON format demo](#json-log-format-csf-cluster).

-## settings.ini
+## abuseipdb-reporter.ini

-The script now supports `settings.ini` file you can create within same directory as `abuseipdb-reporter.py` script to override the following settings without editing the `abuseipdb-reporter.py` script itself:
+The script now supports `abuseipdb-reporter.ini` file you can create within same directory as `abuseipdb-reporter.py` script to override the following settings without editing the `abuseipdb-reporter.py` script itself:

 ```
 [settings]